p-program/website/content/post/One-Open-Operating-System.md

 1. Zeusro: Hi,Roman,take me home.
 1. Roman: OK,wait for a second(get your position and home's position).
-1. Roman: Here are some available service like Amap Taxi,DiDi Taxi, Meituan Taxi on the service discovery system（dubbo 3.0, social advertising system).Please make your choice.
+1. Roman: Here are some available service like Amap Taxi,DiDi Taxi,Meituan Taxi on the service discovery system（dubbo 3.0, social advertising system).Please make your choice.
 5. Zeusro: Amap Taxi.
 6. Roman: OK.
 7. Taxi driver: Don't BB.Just get in the car.